Cherry Simple Syrup with Frozen Cherries

 Now, you might be wondering, what can I do with all these different flavored syrups?
 Well, I’m glad you asked!

-You can use it for a number of things.
-In fact, you can substitute our cherry simple syrup in most recipes that call for cherry flavoring like a cherry limeade or cherry limeade slush for instance.
+You can substitute our cherry simple syrup in most recipes that call for cherry flavoring like a cherry limeade, cherry lemonade, or cherry limeade slush for instance.

-From cocktails like a cherry bourbon smash or pink lady to regular drinks like a cherry-vanilla soda are perfect candidates for this syrup.
+From Italian sodas or bottled drinks like a cherry-vanilla soda are perfect candidates for this syrup.

 First, gather the ingredients.
 Don’t worry about thawing the cherries, we balanced the recipe to work with frozen fruit.